poissonconsulting/batchr/README.md

 `batchr` is an R package to batch process files using an R function.

+The key design principle is that only files which were last modified *before* the directory was ‘configured’ are considered for processing.
+To implement this principle, configuration creates a hidden file and existing successfully processed files are automatically ‘touched’ to update their modification date.

+This design means that:

+  - Batch processing can be stopped and restarted.
+  - Any files created during processing are ignored.

+To allow the user control over the reprocessing of problematic files all processing attempts (SUCCESS or FAILURE) are recorded in a hidden log file.

 ## Installation

 You can install the latest development version of batchr from